skip to Main Content

 Weeks 2-6:

 • Progressive Exercises: Gradually increasing the intensity of exercises to improve strength and flexibility.
 This may include mini squats, stationary bike riding beginning with low resistance, and if available, pool walking.
-Progressive resistance on a leg press may also begin once the inflammatory phase is subsiding.
+Progressive resistance using a leg press may also begin once the inflammatory phase is subsiding.

 • Balance and Coordination: Working on spatial awareness and balance to improve stability is important.
 Tandem and then advancing to single leg balance on stable and unstable surfaces will begin here.